North Korea hiding missile bases, US researchers say

 The bases, which are scattered across the country, are located in underground facilities tunneled in narrow mountain valleys, according to the researchers.

-They are designed so that mobile missile launchers can quickly exit the underground facilities and move to previously prepared launch sites.
+They are designed to enable mobile missile launchers to quickly exit the underground facilities and move to previously prepared launch sites.

+"Any missile at these bases can take a nuclear warhead," the report's co-author, Joseph Bermudez, an authority on North Korea, told the Times.

 The bases are arranged in three belts across North Korea, according to the report, with those for strategic missiles deep inside the country.